Accessibility

 I have a disability, should I still apply to the BEd program?

 If you meet our academic and experience requirements, please apply to the BEd program as outlined on our website.
-After submitting your application to the BEd program, if you require accommodations for the admissions evaluation process, please submit a special admissions consideration request to the UBC Centre for Accessibility no later than January 15.
+After submitting your application to the BEd program, if you require accommodations for the admissions evaluation process, please submit a special admissions consideration request to the UBC Centre for Accessibility by January 31.

 When do I apply for a special admissions consideration with the Centre for Accessibility?

-As soon as you have submitted your application to the BEd program (from October 1 until January 15), you should submit the special admissions consideration request to the UBC Centre for Accessibility.
-While the deadline to submit is January 15, it is strongly recommended that you submit the request as soon as possible.
+As soon as you have submitted your application to the BEd program (from October 1 until January 31), you should submit the special admissions consideration request to the UBC Centre for Accessibility.
+While the deadline to submit is January 31, it is strongly recommended that you submit the request as soon as possible, preferably before January 15.

 Obtaining the required documentations for the special consideration request may take a while to compile and assemble.
 Failure to provide documentations in a timely manner will delay the process.